InjectiveLabs/injective-ts/README.md

 - `@injectivelabs/utils` provides some commonly used utility functions and classes

-- `@injectivelabs/wallet-ts` provides a way for different wallet provides to be used to prepare, sign and broadcast transactions on the Injective Chain.
-There are also some implementations and utility functions for specific blockchains that are not exported as default from the package but they can be reused based on the developers needs.
+- `@injectivelabs/tx-ts` provides a way to prepare and broadcast transactions for Injective

 - `@injectivelabs/dmm-consumer` provides abstractions over some `dmm` functionalities that are used to power up the DMM Dashboard which is part of the Astro incentives program on Injective.